wp-plugins/combine-js/readme.txt

 1. This is a screenshot of the Combine JS settings page.

 == Changelog ==

+= 1.3 =
+* Changed gathering of js by using print_scripts_array filter instead of wp_print_scripts.
+Plugin is now compatible with the JavaScript to Footer plugin.

 = 1.2 =
 * Added back header & footer js inclusions.